 - Quantity: Some birds only lay one or two eggs, while others may have much larger broods or could participate in egg dumping with several dozen eggs in one nest.
 Noting the number of eggs in a brood can be a clue to identification, but bear in mind that the brood may not be complete when the eggs are seen.

 - Nest Design: There are many different types of bird nests.
-Noting how the nest is constructed, its size, overall shape, and nesting materials can help positively identify the eggs it contains.
+Noting how the nest is constructed as well as its size, overall shape, and nesting materials can help positively identify the eggs it contains.

 - Nest Location: Where a nest is positioned can be a valuable clue about what bird built it and laid the eggs.
 Is the nest in a cavity or out in the open?
 Is it on the ground, under a bush, or low in a tree?
 Is it positioned very high in a tree or on the side of a cliff?
 Is the nest attached to a structure, such as a house, bridge, or nesting platform?